 A dedicated teaching space and the proper equipment

-Step 2.
-Apply your knowledge of running a freelance business by creating a business plan.
+Step 2: Apply your knowledge of running a freelance enterprise by creating a business plan.

 If you’re not sure how to craft a business plan, don’t worry.
-As the final project in the Teaching English Online as a Freelancer Course, you’ll apply everything you’ve learned throughout the course by developing a detailed business plan to kick start your career as a freelance tutor!
+As the final project in the Teaching English Online as a Freelancer course, you’ll apply everything you’ve learned by developing a detailed business plan to kick-start your career as a freelance tutor!

 You’re now ready to get started on your freelance online English teaching adventure!
-Whether you want to keep your schedule limited and only work a few hours a week or your goal is to have a waiting list of students, by implementing all that you learn in your TEFL/TESOL courses, and putting your business plan into action, you’ll be equipped to make it a reality.
+Whether you want to keep your schedule limited and only work a few hours a week or your goal is to have a waitlist of students, by implementing all that you learn in your TEFL/TESOL courses and putting your business plan into action, you’ll be equipped to make it a reality.